While the journey for each blind or visually impaired (BVI) individual is unique, they can share many similar experiences regarding professional life.

 Obstacles Blind or Visually Impaired Professionals Face

 One of the biggest challenges BVI professionals encounter relates to stigmas and stereotypes.
-In their continual pursuit for greater accessibility, they routinely push up against the notion that people with disabilities are incapable of being gainfully employed or doing the work that is asked of them.
+In their continual pursuit for greater accessibility, they routinely push up against the notion that professionals with disabilities are incapable of being gainfully employed or doing the work that is asked of them.

 “I think it is the perception that people with disabilities are not as productive,” explains Crystal Preston-Watson, a Senior Digital Accessibility Analyst at Salesforce.
 “That is a huge amount of it.
 And it just really is not the case.”